sai3097ganesh/Fractals/README.md

 You hear people saying that nature is mysterious.
 Sometimes, behind those mysteries there is an elegance.
 An elegance that cannot put described using words but can only be felt.

 The gift that of doing such simulations is the pleasure of understanding a facet of how nature works.
 A curiosity to extend the effort to try and generate other artifacts of nature almost irresistably ensues.
-The next time you stare at a tree, I believe you will have more things to be fascinated about.
-Yes, hidden behind all such complexity there are a simple of rules that nature follows to create all the things we see around.

-So, at the end of the day, the moral of the story is that the next time someone calls you to go out - be it a walk or a trek, please don't say no ;)

 # References:
 - [Chaos Game](https://youtu.be/kbKtFN71Lfs)